Milk Makin' Math

 Developing and sustaining foundational language skills: listening, speaking, discussion, and thinking- oral language.
 The students develops oral language through listening, speaking, and discussion.

-- ELA: 4.110.6.b.1.D - work collaboratively with others to develop a plan of shared responsibilities
+- ELA: 4.110.6.b.1.D: work collaboratively with others to develop a plan of shared responsibilities

 Social Studies: 3.113.14.c.4

 Geography.
-The student understands the concepts of location, distance, and direction on maps and
+The student understands the concepts of location, distance, and direction on maps and globes.
+The student is expected to:

-- Social Studies: 3.113.14.c.14.D - interpret and create visuals, including graphs, charts, tables, timelines, illustrations, and maps
+- Social Studies: 3.113.14.c.14.D: interpret and create visuals, including graphs, charts, tables, timelines, illustrations, and maps

 Math: 3.111.5.b.2